Anyrainel/cpp-algo-snippets/README.md

 	- `bigint`: struct `bigint` for high precision arithmetic (*bigint*)
 	- `orderedset`: declaration of `ordered_set` using pb\_ds (*ordered_set*)

-Note that many snippets rely on some basic typdef or basic snippets, but they are very easy to understand with compiler message.
+Note that many snippets rely on some basic typdef or basic snippets (especially `include` for all and `geompt` for geometry), but they are very easy to understand with compiler message.
 There are certainly more algorithms worth adding.
 I will continue to finish it.
 I believe now it could serve as a decent helper already.

 ### More words

 The idea of embedding codes into snippets comes to me while I was configuring my sublime for competitive programming.
 This way I think we can save time and focus more on the thoughts in our minds.
+Just imagine the beautiful pieces of code magically appeared on the screen and helped you indeed.
+All you have to do is making several keystrokes.
 It may not neccessarily boost your rank, but it is cool!
-Just imagine the beautiful pieces of code magically show on the screen and helped you indeed.
-All you have to do is making several keystrokes.

 The initiative behind is more personal.
 I prefer some tricks to boost the workflow while coding for problems, as long as the things introduced are not too difficult to remember.
-I prefer shorter names and slimmer (but consistent) codes.
+I prefer shorter names and slimmer codes with readability.
 Also, I would like to adopt some macros that could make a decent (positive) difference comparing to pure C++.
 I'm a collector of awesome stuffs!

+I have just finished a very first version of this idea.
+Things still need to be thoroughly tested.

 The style I used in the snippets are somewhat "mixed".
 The reason of having such patterns is that they should be:

 - short, not demanding time to scroll
 - fit for half screen's width (for desktops)
 - correct, efficient and trustful
-- clear and readable, convenient to check any parameter or protocol
+- clear and semantic, convenient to check any parameter or protocol
 - easy to use, not likely to break the rest code's robustness and readability
-- forgettable, not likely to distract us from implementing our thoughts
+- forgettable, not likely to distract focus from coding or thinking

 It is impossible to have a single style that could be the best for every problem.
 I believe this will also change as I gain more experience.